kpb/opinionated-hugo/opinionated-hugo-book/src/create-new-blog.md

   ├── static
   └── themes
 ```
-Generate a new theme in the _theme_ directory:
+You _could_ place all your templates in the `layout` directory, but I think it's better to generate a new theme in the
+_theme_ directory.
+It keeps the content and the style separate and you could then version the theme in it's on Git repo.

 ```bash
 $ hugo new theme opinionated-theme